Mako™ Robotic-Arm Assisted Technology

 Mako Robotic-Arm Assisted Technology provides you with a personalized surgical plan based on your unique anatomy.
 First, a CT scan of the diseased hip or knee joint is taken.
 This CT scan is uploaded into the Mako System software creating a 3D model of your hip or knee.
 This 3D model is used to pre-plan and assist your surgeon in performing your joint replacement procedure.

 In the operating room, your surgeon follows your personalized surgical plan while preparing the bone for the implant.
-The surgeon guides the robotic-arm within the pre-defined area and the Mako System helps the surgeon stay within the planned boundaries that were defined when the personalized pre-operative plan was created.
-In a laboratory study, Mako Total Knee Technology demonstrated accurate placement of implants to a personalized surgical plan.1 This study also showed that Mako Total Knee replacement demonstrated soft tissue protection to the ligaments around the knee.1 Both patient and laboratory studies on Mako Total Hip and Partial Knee replacements demonstrated that Mako Technology was highly accurate with the placement of implants to a personalized surgical plan.2-4
+The surgeon guides the robotic arm within the pre-defined area and the Mako System helps the surgeon stay within the planned boundaries that were defined when the personalized pre-operative plan was created.
+In a laboratory study, Mako Total Knee Technology demonstrated the accurate placement of implants to a personalized surgical plan.1 This study also showed that Mako Total Knee replacement demonstrated soft tissue protection to the ligaments around the knee.1 Both patient and laboratory studies on Mako Total Hip and Partial Knee replacements demonstrated that Mako Technology was highly accurate with the placement of implants to a personalized surgical plan.2-4

 Based on the severity of arthritis in your knee, total or partial knee replacement may be recommended by a surgeon.
 Both procedures involve the orthopaedic surgeon guiding the Mako Robotic-Arm to remove diseased bone and cartilage.

 Mako Robotic-Arm Assisted Partial Knee Replacement

 Mako Robotic-Arm Assisted Partial Knee replacement is a treatment option for adults living with early to mid-stage osteoarthritis (OA) that has not yet progressed to all three compartments of the knee.
 Depending on where arthritis affects the knee, patients may have an implant inserted in any of the following areas:

 Mako Robotic-Arm Assisted Total Knee Replacement